Neo-Templarism

-Neo-Templarism is a term describing groups or people who claim to have revived, to be inspired by, or to be descendants of the Knights Templar.
-Following the dissolution of the Templars by Pope Clement V at the start of the 14th century, several organizations have claimed to be secret continuations of the original Templars.
-This idea has been criticized by scholars of Templar history and is widely regarded as dubious.
-These orders are very diverse, but typically draw from western esotericism, with other groups incorporating New Age beliefs, or Freemasonry.
-Many neo-Templar groups are highly secret and necessitate initiation.
-Other groups are only ceremonial, and attempt to replicate what they view as the chivalric ideals of the original Order without any esoteric elements.
+Neo-Templarism comprises groups or people who claim to have revived or to be descendants of the Knights Templar.
+These orders are very diverse, but typically draw from western esotericism, with some groups incorporating New Age beliefs, or Freemasonry.
+Many neo-Templar groups are secret initiatory societies.
+Other groups are only ceremonial, and attempt to replicate what they view as the chivalric ideals of the original Knights Templar without any esoteric elements.